 Banking in the town started in 1904 with the establishment of a bank on Main St. opposite the Washington Hotel.
 This was later replaced with one at the corner of Main St. and Blue Bell Roads.

 Religion was a basic part of the early settlers.
-Quakers were the first to establish a church s such in the area.
+Quakers were the first to establish a church as such in the area.
 The earliest faith to be established, which still remains today, was the Methodist denomination.
 After a number of moves a church was erected at the present location of the First United Methodist Church on Church St. and a Town Clock was placed in it’s tower.

 In Photo taken in the Ireland Hofer House1840 the Williamstown Presbyterian Church had organized.
 It’s cornerstone was laid in 1841.
 After years of growth and many changes in pastorates a new church was erected in 1912 and dedicated in 1913 on the spot now occupied by the First United Presbyterian Church.

-The Roman Catholic church too had an early beginning and in 1903 the first Mass was celebrated in the old Town Hall.
+The Roman Catholic Church too had an early beginning and in 1903 the first Mass was celebrated in the old Town Hall.
 St. Mary’s of the Assumption was originally located at the corner of Washington Avenue and New Brooklyn Road.
 It occupied this site until 1923.
 Father McCue, the first American born priest to head St. Mary’s, secured its present location on Main St. Rev. Francis J. Cosgrove was named pastor of St. Mary’s in 1935 and headed it during it’s darkest hours.
 In 1949 a property on Library Street was bought for a parochial school.

 St. John’s Evangelical Lutheran Church was organized in October of 1897 by a group of German settlers.
 The first church was located on what is now the Black Horse Pike at Corkery Lane.
 St. John’s cemetery remains at the site.
 In 1928 the New Jersey State Highway Department surveyed what is now the Black Horse Pike as a result of which the church had to be moved.
 In 1929 the cornerstone was laid for the present church on south Main St.

-In 1955 an educational building was erected due to the increased Sunday School attendance.
+In 1955 an educational building was erected due to the increased Sunday school attendance.
 It was not until 1959 that St. John’s had its second full time pastor Rev. Elwood K. Healey, the first one being Rev. Robert Oswald who was installed in 1951 more than 50 years after its organization.
 The present rector is Pastor Stanley Philips.Photo taken in the Ireland Hofer House

 School existed in the township long before it was created.
 In Squankum a school was located where the Washington Hotel now stands.
 It was a log cabin one room school dating to about 1750.
 Major John Tice, who served with General George Washington at Valley Forge, was the first school master.
 These were the days of the three L’s not R’s — Licker, Lickens and Larnin.